Support your gut and strengthen your immunity to hit your fitness and wellness goals.

 So what does physical health entail?
 Nutrition, sleep and energy, sure, but what about exercise?
 This may be the trickiest form of health to find balance in for some people.
 And if exercise is a part of your health journey that you struggle with, you may be in need of some reframing.
 Instead of dreading the next run or hour at the gym, why not see getting some happy endorphins as a chance to boost your gut health?

 At Vitamin & Me, we firmly believe that it is so important to have diverse gut health.
 It may be the key to feeling well!
 Our Wellness Journal is flooded with informational blogs to break down gut health and how to cultivate a healthy microbiome.
+And if you’d like to hear straight from the leading Microbiome expert, check out our podcast with Dr. Scott Jackson, head of the National Institute of Standards and Technology (NIST), Microbiome.

 Have questions about which probiotic is the best match for your unique health status?
 Our founder, Jessica Houston, created a personalized vitamin quiz that we believe can help.
 Answer a few questions to be paired with the best vitamin for you!
 We only select the top, research-backed vitamins for you and your health.
 And if you have any questions, drop us a line at email@example.com.